arfritzz/EECS731_1/data/README.md

 ## What data did I use?

+I took the data from the file `data.csv` in the folder LifeExpectancyAtBirth.
+I also used data from the file `water.csv` in the folder PeopleUsingSafeWater.

 I reworked the data and redownloaded the updated files in the `life_N.csv` `life_US.csv` `water_N.csv` `water_US.csv`